stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 Network Policies are namespace-scoped resources, meaning they only apply to pods within the namespace they're created in.

-### Task 2: Creating a Test Environment
+### Task 2: Creating a Test Namespace

-Let's set up a test environment with multiple applications to demonstrate Network Policies:
+Let's set up a test namespace with multiple applications to demonstrate Network Policies:

 ```bash
 # Create a namespace for this exercise